Our History and Dave’s Story

 Supported by a large-scale philanthropic investment from Blue Meridian Partners, the Foundation launches an aggressive, multi-year business plan to scale Wendy’s Wonderful Kids in all 50 states.The Foundation celebrates more than 7,500 adoptions through Wendy’s Wonderful Kids.

-• Logos of The Edna McConnell Clark Foundation and Dave Thomas Foundation for Adoption with the Wendy’s Wonderful Kids program, leading adoption nonprofits, displayed on a light gray patterned background.
+• Logos of The Edna McConnell Clark Foundation, the Dave Thomas Foundation for Adoption, and Wendy’s Wonderful Kids displayed on a light gray patterned background.

 2016